SLNS Samudura (P261): Initial deployment

 The Courageous was built at the American Shipyards in Lorain, Ohio by the American Ship Building Company and launched on 18 March 1967.
 She was delivered to the Coast Guard and commissioned on 19 April 1968.
 She was initially homeported in San Juan, Puerto Rico, and served there through 1972, conducting search and rescue and law enforcement patrols.
-On 10 September 1968 she towed the disabled sailboat Ibex 20 miles north of Bimini to Miami.
+On 10 September 1968, she towed the disabled sailboat Ibex 20 miles north of Bimini to Miami.
 On 6 October 1968 she medevaced a boy suffering from the bends from the F/V M.M.
 Winter off the coast of Florida.
-On 21 April 1969 crewmen boarded the German M/V Helga Witt following a request by the ship's commanding officer concerning armed men on board.
+On 21 April 1969, crewmen boarded the German M/V Helga Witt following a request by the ship's commanding officer concerning armed men on board.
 The Courageous then escorted the German merchantman to San Juan.

-On 29 through 30 April 1969 she assumed duty of on-scene commander following a fire on the British tanker Mobile Apex, taking the blazing tanker in tow and took her out of Saint Croix, U.S. Virgin Islands.
+On 29 and 30 April 1969, she assumed duty of on-scene commander, following a fire on the British tanker Mobile Apex, taking the blazing tanker in tow and took her out of Saint Croix, U.S. Virgin Islands.
 The cutter and crew were awarded the Coast Guard Unit Commendation "for exceptionally meritorious service during the period 29 April to 2 May 1969" for this action.
-From 11 to 28 July Courageous participated in BOMAX (Barbados Oceanographic and Meteorological Experiment), hosting Coast Guard cadets and scientists.
+From 11 to 28 July, Courageous participated in BOMAX (Barbados Oceanographic and Meteorological Experiment), hosting Coast Guard cadets and scientists.
 The crew assisted scientists with assembling and launching devices for measuring ocean currents and temperatures.
 An article on this assignment was published in the August 1969 issue of Popular Science.
-On 7 August 1969 stood by the M/V Pionyr following its grounding until a commercial tug arrived on scene.
+On 7 August 1969, stood by the M/V Pionyr following its grounding until a commercial tug arrived on scene.
 On the 30th, Courageous assisted in a medevac from a sailboat 320 miles north of San Juan, Puerto Rico.
 On 12 October 1970 the cutter once again assisted in a medevac and then towed the F/V Janice Elaine to Miami.
 On 1 August 1971 Courageous seized the yacht White Cloud near Cuban waters and arrested two for aiding draft evaders.